amiaopensource/ffmprovisr/readme.md

 ## What is this?

+#### Project Objective

-**Project Objective**: To facilitate better understanding of FFmpeg through collaborative sharing of useful scripts and detailed flag-level description of how each script works, so archivists can copy-paste and produce their own scripts, but also understand how and why they work.
+To facilitate better understanding of FFmpeg through collaborative sharing of useful scripts and detailed flag-level description of how each script works, so archivists can copy-paste and produce their own scripts, but also understand how and why they work.

 ## How do I see it?

 The code is found in the gh-pages branch (the default primary branch).
 Readme is right here.
-The site is live on github pages: you can see it [here](http://amiaopensource.github.io/ffmprovisr), or you can download a [release](https://github.com/amiaopensource/ffmprovisr/releases) and use it locally.
+You can see the site live on [GitHub pages](http://amiaopensource.github.io/ffmprovisr), or you can download a [release](https://github.com/amiaopensource/ffmprovisr/releases) and use it locally.

 ## How do I contribute?